-This standard specifies the information architecture required for interoperable communications between systems and services that need or provide EHR data.
-This standard is not intended to specify the internal architecture or database design of such systems.
+This part of ISO 13606 specifies the information architecture required for interoperable communications between systems and services that need or provide EHR data.
+This part of ISO 13606 is not intended to specify the internal architecture of atabase design of such systems.